Changissnz/nu_merchant_principal/README.md

 would form only to issue rules contradictory to each other?
 Or... what kind of alliance could not resolve rules they themselves put forth?
-And ... how much do jeopardy do alliances fall prey to in their quest to establish uniformly accepted rules in failure?
-In success?
+And ... how much jeopardy do alliances fall prey to in their quest to establish uniformly accepted rules for failure?
+For success?

 A weighted solution that encompasses all three of these pathways (prohibition, friendly redirection, proportion-based